SaxySam/Git_Instructions/README.md

 * i.e. `git stash pop stash@{2}` will restore the second most recent stash

-> More information can be on the [*Git Stash* section of the Git Documentation](https://git-scm.com/docs/git-stash), or this Atlassian [help page on Git Stashing](https://www.atlassian.com/git/tutorials/saving-changes/git-stash).
+> More information can be found on the [*Git Stash* section of the Git Documentation](https://git-scm.com/docs/git-stash), or this Atlassian [help page on Git Stashing](https://www.atlassian.com/git/tutorials/saving-changes/git-stash).
 ---

 ## Pulling Changes